derekthatcher/climbnz/ReadMe.md

 5. Navigate to any crag page on ClimbNZ to see the stats!

 ## Credits
-- Built for the New Zealand climbing community.
+- Built with generious help from Gemini.
 - Uses [Chart.js](https://www.chartjs.org/) for data visualization.